 The Commission considers that three sets of pricing principles is unnecessary and likely to be confusing.
 The Commission remains of the view that pricing principles can provide valuable guidance to PoMC and stakeholders with respect to the setting of infrastructure prices.
-As a result, pricing principles continue to have merit as part of the price monitoring framework, but should be refined and simplified (see next section discussion on PoMC's pricing policy statement).
+As a result, pricing principles continue to have merit as part of the price monitoring framework, but should be refined and simplified.